Idris-777/inter-gates/README.md

-A simple implementation of logic gates AN ,OR and NOT using javascript
+A simple implementation of logic gates AND ,OR and NOT using javascript